 Squid Roast (Koonthal – Kerala Style)

 Squid Roast or Koonthal/ Kanava Roast is a traditional Kerala delicacy that is very popular among sea food lovers.
 It is a delicious combination of squid, herbs, spices and Kudampuli (Malabar Tamarind) that is really heartwarming and popular.
 Squid is also known as Calamari and is extensively popular all over the world.
-There are many ways of preparing squid and each country and region have a different recipe for squid : fried, batter fried squid rings/ Calamari rings, cooked in gravy, stewed, squid roast etc. Keralites have a great inclination to all kinds of Roasts; like Beef Roast, Clams roast, Chicken Roast, Pork Roast, Prawns Roast, Tharavu Roast etc. which is usually prepared in dry or in a semi gravy avatar.
+There are many ways of preparing squid and each country and region have a different recipe for squid : fried, batter fried squid rings/ Calamari rings, cooked in gravy, stewed, squid roast etc. Keralites have a great inclination to all kinds of Roasts; like Beef Roast, Clams roast, Chicken Roast, Liver roast, Duck roast, Pork Roast, Beef Pepper Fry, Prawns Roast, Tharavu Puralan etc. which is usually prepared in dry or in a semi gravy avatar.

 Squid has many health benefits as it has many nutrients which are essential for healthy skin, good hair, nails and muscles.
 Since it has high fat, sodium and cholesterol levels, it is sensible to eat it sparingly.
 But as Nutritionists say, it is important to focus less on the total fat structure but to eat wisely everything in a moderate way.
 Squid goes well with rice or Rotis or Parathas.
 So, here is this delicious and simple Kerala style Squid Roast recipe!!
 Enjoy!!